SamBorisov/IC-Azle/README.md

 # IC-Azle

-##A story canistar:
+##A story canister:

 - user can create a story
-- other user can add massage to the story
+- other user can add messages to the story

-The idea is to crate stories from mutiple users, when they add massages!
+The idea is to create stories from multiple users when they add messages!

 ##Run: